csu-hci-projects/FA25-DepartmentOfDeparted/README.md

 - `vcpkg/`, `external/`: Dependency management and bundled libs.

 ## Running
-- Preferred: run `compile_and_run.bat` to configure, build, and start the engine.
+- Preferred: run `run.bat` to configure, build, and start the engine.
-- To quickly rerun an already-built binary, run `run.bat`; it launches `release\engine.exe` produced by the build.
+- To build fresh run `compile_and_run.bat`; it launches `release\engine.exe` produced by the build.
 - Repeat runs reuse the configured build; rerun `compile_and_run.bat` after pulling dependency changes.

 ## Dev Mode